insin/nwb/docs/guides/ReactComponents.md

 ### Build Configuration Questions

-nwb will always create an ES5 build for your project in `lib/`, which is the primary way it will be used when installed via npm, with default `package.json` `main` config pointing to `lib/index.js`.
+By default, nwb will create a CommonJS build for your project in `lib/`, which is the primary way it will be used when installed via npm, with default `package.json` `main` config pointing to `lib/index.js`.

 Configuration questions are asked about *additional* builds